How to Cancel a Credit Card

 Reasons to cancel a credit card

-You might cancel a card for a number of reasons, including because you:
+You might cancel a card for several reasons, such as:

-• No longer want to pay an annual fee: You might decide the annual fee outweighs the card’s benefits.
+• No longer wanting to pay an annual fee: You might decide the annual fee outweighs the card’s benefits, in which case that card may not make sense for you anymore.

-• Want to simplify finances: You might want to reduce the number of credit accounts you manage.
+• Wanting to simplify your finances: You might simply want to reduce the number of credit accounts you manage.

-You can typically cancel your card by contacting the credit card issuer.
-Ask the representative to close your account.
-After closing the card, dispose of your physical credit cards by cutting them up or shredding them.
-Remember, if you have a balance on a card, you will still be responsible for paying it.
+You can typically cancel your card by contacting the credit card issuer by phone or through your online account and asking to close your account.
+Afterward, it’s a good idea to dispose of your physical credit cards by cutting them up or shredding them.
+(Or you may send the card back if it’s a metal credit card — ask your card issuer for details.)

 How canceling a credit card can affect your credit

 Closing a credit card can impact your credit score.
-It may affect your:
+For example, it can affect your:

-Credit utilization ratio: This is the percentage of total available credit currently in use.
-Canceling a credit card reduces your total available credit, which can affect your credit utilization ratio.
+• Credit utilization ratio: This is the percentage of your available credit that you’re using.
+Canceling a credit card reduces your total available credit, which can increase your credit utilization ratio if you carry any other balances.

-Credit mix: Your credit mix is the different types of credit accounts you have.
-Canceling a credit card could affect your credit mix depending on the other types of credit accounts you have.
+• Credit mix: Your credit mix is the different types of credit accounts you have, such as revolving and installment credit.
+Canceling a credit card could affect your credit mix, depending on the other types of credit accounts you have.

-Length of credit history: Depending on how long you’ve had the card, canceling it may affect your length of credit history.
+• Length of credit history: Depending on how long you’ve had the card, canceling it may shorten your length of credit history.

 Alternatives to canceling a credit card